lmdu/krait/README.md

 Krait is a robust and ultrafast tool with a user-friendly graphic interface for genome-wide investigation of microsatellites, which attempts to overcome the limitations of the currently available tools.
 Krait is written in Python and can be run as a standalone desktop application on Windows, Linux or Mac systems without dependencies.
 The microsatellite search engine is written in C and compiled as Python modules for import into Krait

 # Features
+* Identification of perfect SSRs
+* Identification of imperfect SSRs (iSSRs)
-* Identification of perfect SSRs, imperfect SSRs (iSSRs), compound SSRs (cSSRs) and VNTRs from extremely large genome
+* Identification of compound SSRs (cSSRs)
+* Identification of VNTRs from extremely large genome
 * Locating the SSRs in gene coding region
 * Design primer for microsatellite
 * Statistical analysis and plotting